Frequently Asked Questions

-A: Check out the Information for Vendors page, which is right above this FAQ.
+A: Check out the Information for Vendors page.
 Before you apply, take a look at the Vendor Handbook or otherwise see if you are likely to qualify.

 Q: Can I sell crafts?

 A: Not unless you are transforming something you grew and can meet our Non-food Value-Added Farm Products provision.
 If you do have something you think meets that standard, we need you to give us a price breakdown for an item representative of the product.
 That’s why you don’t see much of this at markets.
 Also, crafts generally sell better at craft markets.
 There’s an Artisans Faire on private property next to the Corvallis FM site.

 Q: What about baked goods and restaurant foods?

 If you want to pursue these limited opportunities, be prepared to tell us details like where you will buy your ingredients.
 You will need to purchase product liability insurance if you are selected.
 The Pre-Application for Certain Products form is available on the Information for Vendors tab.
 Do this before you do our main application, because the pre-application is what the board will consider.

 Q: How big are the spaces?